You're the Architect of a Record Breaking Price for Your…

 Toronto Home Prices

-This graphic courtesy of TREBhome.com illustrates how hot the Toronto real estate market has been.
+This graphic courtesy of TREBhome.com illustrates how hot Toronto homes prices have been or each type of housing.
 Properties have increased their value by 1/5th to 1/4 in just one year.
+(See the Toronto Condo market outlook too).

 Sharing is Good for Your Social Health!

-And from this telling graphic, the shocking rise of detached home prices tells us something is wrong with the Toronto real estate market.
+And from this telling graphic above, the shocking rise of detached home prices tells us something is wrong with the Toronto real estate market.
+High prices are seriously hurting sales.
 Could a Toronto housing crash occur?
 The renegotiation of the NAFTA deal may be the factor that starts the slide.
-President Trump’s goal is US jobs and economic health and he’s already stated he wants a better deal.
+President Trump’s goal is US jobs and economic health and he’s already stated he wants a better deal with Canada.
 It makes sense that he would want auto makers and parts manufacturing to be done in the US.
+The Canadian dairy and lumber industries are just a distraction.

 Are you going to buy rental income property as an investment in 2017?
 Check out cities in the US where there is a much better upside in profit.
 The US economy and housing market will be the top performer in 2017/18.

-What do your realtor and local politicians say is happening in your local market and will occur in 2017?
+What do your realtor and local politicians say is happening in your local market in Toronto, Mississauga, Vaughan, Oakville, and York Region?
+What’s their forecast?
 I’d like to know.
 As we progress to 2017, emotions are going to run high as the critical factors you can read about below become intense.
 Could the Toronto economy collapse if home prices fall 20% (loss of taxes for governments among other fallout).

-If the Ontario government decreases available land for development, drives prices way up causing public furor thereby requiring draconian measures, will it end in a crash in late 2017?
+If the Ontario government decreases available land for development, drives prices way up causing public furor thereby requiring draconian measures, will it end in a crash in late 2017 or 2018?
 Will someone create a crisis to force a crash?
 We should be asking these questions if we’re investing or buying.

 Scarcity of land is the primary driver of high prices in the Toronto real estate market.
 The biggest threat is unwise government manipulation.

-If land scarcity is driving prices up, then even a 15% foreign buyers tax and new mortgage rules for millennial buyers may not be enough to cool demand.
+If land scarcity is driving prices up, then even a 15% foreign buyers tax and new mortgage rules for millennial buyers may not be enough to cool demand for housing or condos in Toronto.
 It appears the Ontario government is feeding the price fire with enriched fuel while dousing it with eco-water at the same time.

 The Fed’s finance minister is feeling the pressure too and believes he’s got the ultimate solution.
 He’s remaining tight lipped about economist’s forecasts whom he requested, as he is expected to release information soon.
 The federal deficit is expected to come in at $5 Billion higher than predicted in the March budget.
 The Trudeau government is in some hot water.